shirishagb/Centralized-Feedback-System-for-Graph-Generation/README.md

 This project is a .net based website which is getting all the feedback from the student through online.

-- Modules included in the project are below:
+## Modules included in the project are below:

   - *Faculty*

   - *Student*

+- *Faculty*

+  Faculty add the student

+• Student list who all registered for there course and a particular subject.
+That should automatically come to the student name in their form.

+• And they should select the student who opted for the subject and gives them rights to them to give the feedback.

+• The student who are regularly attending the classes they should only give it.